karyma101/handbook/_computer_science/README.md

     - Conditional: “if some condition is met, then do X. Otherwise, do Y”.
     - Loop: “do something Z number of times” or “do something repeatedly until some condition is met”.
     - Exception: “do steps A, B, C. If an error occurs, stop, and do steps J, K, L”.

+- **Data Science:**: the field of taking data and transforming it into meaningful information that can help us make decisions

+- **Descriptive Statistics**: statistics that describe the data in objective terms

+- **Domain Expertise**: the particular set of knowledge that someone cultivates and brings with them in order to understand their data

+- **Functions**: A sequence of instruction that preforms specific task, packaged as a unit.
+Parameters and arguments are both inputs to a function.
+Parameters refer abstractly to a function’s inputs and arguments are the actual values inputted.

+- **Hardcoding**: when we use values without assigning it to a variable.
+It may be faster if value is shorter than variable name and not repeated many times, but more room for error.

+- **Inferential Statistics**: inferences for the overall population based on data

 - **Loops**: A loop is a structure in programming where the instructions are written once, but a computer can execute them multiple times.
 Each execution of those instructions is called an iteration.
 For loops (count-controlled loops) repeat for a specified number of times.
 While loops (condition-controlled loops) repeat until a condition changes.
 For each loops (collection-controlled loops) repeat for each item in a collection.

-- **Functions**: A sequence of instruction that preforms specific task, packaged as a unit.
-Parameters and arguments are both inputs to a function.
-Parameters refer abstractly to a function’s inputs and arguments are the actual values inputted.

-- **Hardcoding**: when we use values without assigning it to a variable.
-It may be faster if value is shorter than variable name and not repeated many times, but more room for error.

 - **Primitive Data Types**: Primitives are the most basic data types, so basic that you can find them in pretty much every programming language.